Aerocedi/SAMIS/README.md

 This is the home section of the SAMIS code codex.
 Besides the main branch (**Dashboard**), there are four other branches, kindly check them to have the complete code.
 The Dashboard is a web application built on django with support of Javascript.
 It consist of Django, and standalone python library called SAMISgpt integrated into the webapp
 - Requirements: Python 3.6 or >
+- Install dependencies through `pip` you might be missing

 * Download the SAMIS **Dashboard** as a zip file and extract OR  Create a folder called SAMIS_WEB and **clone** the files into it.